skytrebol/ObjectQueue/README.md

 - Note: _qoption may be modified.

 -_qoption:
---ObjectQueue._QOPT_DEQ_CLEAN(default): hidden object which created by ObjectQueue is removed when object is dequeue.
+_qoption.deq_clean: if set 1, the hidden object which automatically created in the queue element during the enqueuing process is removed when the queue element is dequeued (default 1).
---ObjectQueue._QOPT_NONE: no queue option.
--Note: _QOPT_NONE has been added.
+-Note: _QOPT_NONE option has been removed.

 ### .get_version() ####